camelfantasy/hibike-euphonium-archive/README.md

     On the `Clusters` page, select `Connect`, `Connect your application`, `Python` and `3.6 or later`, and copy the connection string.
 Paste this into your environmental variable or `config.py`, substituting `<password>` for the one set earlier and `<db_name>` for a name of your choice.

-5. Using a command-line interface, navigate to the root folder of the application.
+5. Using Terminal, navigate to the root folder of the application.
 Do `flask run` and wait for the `Startup successful` message.
 If it does not show or errors appear, something was set up incorrectly.

+    The link to access the application will appear among the messages, and look similar to `http://127.0.0.1:5000/`.
+To stop the application, do `CTRL+C` in Terminal.

 6. (Optional) Deployment to Heroku:
 * Upload the code to a GitHub repository